This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Relations with customers

 As a result of the March 2009 amendments, the criminal provisions dealing with predatory pricing and price discrimination were repealed.
-The price maintenance provision was the decriminalised and transformed into a reviewable practice under the civil provisions of the Act.
+The price maintenance provision was decriminalised and transformed into a reviewable practice under the civil provisions of the Act.
 Relations with customers are therefore largely dealt with by the civil reviewable practices regime discussed in greater detail below.

 Reviewable practices (non-merger)